hoseinparsa/wp-combine-style/README.md

-this plugin can combine styles admin page without set setting and you can set time to clean styles that created and this operation is automatic clean styles 4000 min and you can change it
+this plugin can combine styles admin page without set setting and you can set time to clean styles that created and this operation is automatic clean styles 4000 min and you can change it and this plugin can support your private styles.

 == Installation ==